nkj0901/nkj0901/README.md

 ## ✨Hello, I am a developer who is not afraid of novelty✨

-#### I am currently studying at "SAMSUNG SW ACADEMY FOR YOUTH".

-#### I'm studying both back-end and front-end.
-It hasn't been long since I started, but I'm growing faster than anyone else.
-Please keep an eye on me.
+#### I am someone who, despite studying in an entirely different field, fearlessly took on the challenge of software development.

+#### I successfully completed the Samsung Youth SW Academy 8th program and participated in four different projects, taking on various roles.

+#### With the goal of exploring diverse areas before deciding on my career path, I gained experience in Frontend, Backend, and Blockchain positions.

+#### Through these experiences, I made the decision to pursue a career as a Backend Developer.

+#### Please keep an eye on my journey as I grow and evolve into a skilled Backend Developer.

 ## Languages and tools
 <div>